borutzki/borutzki/README.md

-Python & Robot Framework Witch Doctor, lvl.
-27 🐍🤖🧙
+Python & Robot Framework Witch Doctor 🐍🤖🧙

-_(at least some student at work calls me that)_
+_(at least colleagues at work used to call me that)_

 At work I do the following:
-- test automation 🤖,
+- code new features for Netbox-based Django App 🐍
-- unit tests ✅,
+- implement unit tests by first making the code testable, then testing it ✅,
+- refactor existing code and try to apply some design patterns to it 🧹,
+- constantly try to improve developer experience (linters, reviews, devcontainers and so on) 🥷

+and my skillset also allows me to do the following:
-- writing magical wrappers for obscure APIs 🪄,
+- write magical wrappers for obscure APIs 🪄,
-- code refactoring 🧹,
-- noise 🎛️ _(hopefully not much)_.
+- automate end-to-end tests with Robot Framework 🤖,
+- setup GitLab CI and automate boring stuff with some DevOps techniques ⚙️
+- configure and improve Docker containers 🐳

-I like coding to some weird electronic or whatever else music comes to my mind or Spotify playlist.
-Other than music, I like books (technical ones too), gym and writing blogs (in polish only, at least when I write this).
+I like coding with some weird electronic or whatever else music playing in the background (Aphex Twin and Boards of Canada, I look at you!).
+Other than music, I like books (technical ones too), gym and writing blogs (in polish only, at least at a time of writing this).

-Feel free to contact me on GitHub, Mastodon and LinkedIn!
+Feel free to contact me on [GitHub](https://github.com/borutzki/borutzki), [Mastodon](https://mastodon.social/@borutzki) and [LinkedIn](https://www.linkedin.com/in/kacperborucki/) if you look for new Python specialist employee or support on your Python project!
+I can't promise I'll take it but if you don't ask, I definitely won't!

 <!---
 borutzki/borutzki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.